Installing with Conda#

 conda remove cantera

-conda install --channel cantera cantera
+conda install --channel conda-forge cantera

 Alternatively, you can remove the ct-dev environment and follow Options 1 or 2 above to create a new environment.

-Upgrading from an earlier Cantera version
+Upgrading from an earlier Cantera version#

-If you already have Cantera installed in a conda environment (named, for example, ct-dev), you can upgrade it to the latest version available by running the commands:
+If you already have Cantera installed in a Conda environment (named, for example, ct-dev), you can upgrade it to the latest version available by running the commands:

 conda activate ct-dev

-conda update --channel cantera cantera
+conda update --channel conda-forge cantera

-Development (C++ & Fortran 90) Interface
+Development (C++ & Fortran 90) Interface#

 The Cantera development interface provides header files and libraries needed to compile your own C++, C, or Fortran applications that link to Cantera.
 It also provides several sample programs and build scripts that you can adapt for your own applications.

-conda create --name ct-dev --channel cantera/label/dev libcantera-devel
+conda create --name ct-dev --channel conda-forge libcantera-devel

 C++ header and libraries are installed within the ct-dev environment folder, which itself depends on the type of conda installation, and is abbreviated as path/to/conda/envs below.
 Within the ct-dev folder, locations follow conda recommendations for a given operating system.

-Linux and macOS Systems
+Linux and macOS Systems#

 Installation folders are: